 With the increasing popularity of bikepacking, you might be wondering what the differences are between bikepacking and touring bikes.
 Are the actual bikes made differently or is it just the bags that differentiate the two?

-It’s always best to use the right tool for the right job, so if you want to know more about what makes a bikepacking bike different, read on and let’s take a look at what separates one type from the other.
+It’s always best to use the right tool for the right job, so if you want to know more about bikepacking VS bike touring, read on and let’s take a look at what separates one type from the other.

 Categories of Bikepacking and Touring Bikes

 Handlebar type is a good place to begin when comparing bikepacking and touring bikes.
 There is plenty of crossover between bike types, and some bikepacking gravel bikes have fender and rack mounts, while some touring bikes have drop handlebars.
 Below is a breakdown of the most common touring bike configurations:

 - Long distance touring (with flat or drop handlebars)

 - Off-road touring (with flat or drop handlebars)

 - Bikepacking, light touring or gravel (with drop handlebars)

 Bikepacking often entails cycling off the beaten track, perhaps across rough terrain or unpaved roads, so riders need something that can handle a load off-road.